When are permutation invariants Cohen-Macaulay?: Existence of Universal Secondaries

 \section{Existence of Universal Secondaries}

 In the previous example, we saw that there was a choice of secondary invariants which was good for all primes.
-We want to show that in general there is a set of secondary invariants which is good for all good primes $p$, i.e., a set $\theta_1,\theta_2,\dots,\theta_\ell \in \ZZ[V]^G$ for which $\FF_p[V]^G = \oplus_{i=1}^\ell \FF_p[V]^{\Sn} \btheta_i$ for all good primes.
-We call such a set of secondaries a set of \emph{universal secondaries}.
+Here, we want to show that, in general, there is a set of secondary invariants which is good for all good primes $p$, i.e., a set $\theta_1,\theta_2,\dots,\theta_\ell \in \ZZ[V]^G$ for which $\FF_p[V]^G = \oplus_{i=1}^\ell \FF_p[V]^{\Sn} \btheta_i$ for all good primes.
+We call such a set of secondaries a set of \emph{universal secondaries}. \begin{theorem} A set of universal secondaries $\bth$ always exists. \end{theorem}

-Let $S$ be the (finite) set of bad primes and write $\ZZ_S$ to denote the integers localized at the multiplicative set generated by $S$.
+\begin{proof} Let $S$ be the (finite) set of bad primes and write $\ZZ_S$ to denote the integers localized at the multiplicative set generated by $S$.

-Recall that $\calh(k[V]^G,\lambda) =\frac{\sum_{j=1}^\ell \lambda^{a_j}}{\prod_{i=1}^n(1-\lambda^i)}$ for $k=\FF_p$ and for $k=\QQ$.
+Recall that $\calh(k[V]^G,\lambda) =\frac{\sum_{j=1}^\ell \lambda^{a_j}}{\prod_{i=1}^n(1-\lambda^{d_i})}$ for $k=\FF_p$ and for $k=\QQ$.
 Since the Hilbert series is the same for all these $k$ we see that the number of secondaries of degree $d$, is the same for all $k$ for which $k[V]^G$ is Cohen-Macaulay.
 We denote this number by $\tau(d):=\#\{j\mid a_j = d\}$.

 Consider the exact sequence

 where $Q_d$ is the co-kernel of $\nu_d$.